aionrobotics/docs/docs/ardupilot-getting-started.rst

 To ensure safe functioning of your UGV please complete a pre-operational inspection immediately upon opening the shipping box.
 If you suspect damage, take pictures of both the damage and shipping box then notify the shipping carrier and Aion Robotics.

+**All vehicles are shipped from AION ROBOTICS fully preconfigured.
+You must only follow the calibration procedure and operational guides.
+All other materials are for informational purposes only.**

 .. warning::	When removing the top cover, always use extreme caution and remember to carefully disconnect cabling as required. **Failure to do so will damage components.**